epfl-ada/ada-2022-project-stuckoverflow/README.md

 ### Dataset
 #### Storage

 We use Google Drive and Google Colab Pro for our analysis since they allow easy collaboration.
 Given the large size of the dataset, it is unfeasible to read the whole data.
 To overcome this problem, we read the data in chunks and created separate datasets for each category and each timeframe.
 In this analysis, we consider monthly periods.

 #### Pre-processing

 Given we deal with textual data, our pre-processing related to tags is removing punctuations and changing letters to lowercase.
+There are videos without categories, and they are eliminated.
+Also if a video has no tags, naturally it is not included in the analysis.
 We also create dictionaries for each timeframe-category pair containing tag pairs used together as keys and their frequency as values.

+From the YouNiverse dataset, we use the [Video Metadata Dataset](https://github.com/epfl-dlab/YouNiverse#video-metadata).
+Only features we are interested are "categories", "upload_date" and "tags".

 ### Tag Graph Analysis